 Jules is an agricultural and environmental economist concerned with helping small-scale farmers in the developing world to access climate resilient livelihood pathways.
-He has worked extensively as a consultant in developing countries, while also publishing academic and policy papers based on his experience when possible.
-He is interested the possibility of focusing more on research while maintaining links to the world of practice.
+He has worked extensively as a consultant in developing countries, while also publishing academic and policy papers based on his experience.

 His work as a consultant has focused primarily on small-scale agriculture and climate change in Sub-Saharan Africa.
-Roles have included project and programme design, programme management, technical assistance, capacity biulding, applied research, and evaluation.
-Clients have included African Development Bank, CARE, COMESA, DFID, EU, Expertise France, IFRC, Oxfam, TearFund, UNEP and the World Bank.
-He has worked in Bangladesh, Belize, Botswana, Ethiopia, Kenya, Madagascar, Malawi, Mali, Niger, Rwanda, Senegal, Tanzania, United Kingdom, United States, Zambia, and Zimbabwe.
-Areas of technical expertise include climate smart agriculture, climate adaptation, climate change mitigation, agro-ecological practices, and cost-benefit analysis.
-He began his career as a Peace Corps volunteer in Senegal, where he spent two years living with a host family in a remote village and working as an agricultural extension agent.
+Roles have included project and programme design, programme management, technical assistance, capacity building, applied research, and evaluation.
+Clients have included African Development Bank, CARE, COMESA, DFID, European Union, Expertise France, IFRC, Oxfam, TearFund, UNEP and the World Bank.
+He has worked in Bangladesh, Belize, Botswana, Ethiopia, Kenya, Madagascar, Malawi, Mali, Niger, Rwanda, Senegal, Seychelles, Tanzania, United Kingdom, United States, Zambia, and Zimbabwe.
+Areas of technical expertise include climate smart agriculture, edible algae, climate adaptation & mitigation, agro-ecological practices, and cost-benefit analysis.
+He began his career as a Peace Corps volunteer in Senegal, where he spent two years living in a remote village and working as an agricultural extension agent.
 He has also lived in Ethiopia and Tanzania.

 Voices from the field – carbon markets and rural poverty as seen from Madagascar and Mali,